-The Playhouse Theatres in Bangkok, Thailand are home to some of the most modern, contemporary and traditional show stopping productions in South East Asia.
+The Playhouse Theatres in Bangkok, Thailand are home to some of the most modern, contemporary and traditional show-stopping productions in South East Asia.
 Possibly the whole world.
 And it's not surprising when you consider the diverse mixture of performances that are hosted here year in and year out.
 You really need to check it out for yourself.
 You're going to be amazed.

-Not only are there breathtaking theatre performances in Bangkok, there are classical music concerts, jazz concerts, rock concerts, (local and international) Thai traditional, contemporary and modern dance incorporating all the latest trends such as hip-hop.
+Not only are there breathtaking theatre performances in Bangkok, there is classical music concerts, jazz concerts, rock concerts, (local and international) Thai traditional, contemporary and modern dance incorporating all the latest trends such as hip-hop.

 And it doesn't end there either.
 There are also some spectacular circus shows, puppet shows and juggling shows.
 There are photography, film and fashion exhibitions, as well as some truly exciting cabaret.
 Thai people love to entertain and be entertained.

 English writer, Samual Johnson once said that if a man is tired of London, he is tired of life.
 While that may have been true in Samual's time, it certainly cannot be said about the sheer excitement that awaits you in Bangkok today.
 (Depending on your point of view) However, I stand to correction.
 I have visited both of these cities.
 Been there, done that and bought all the T-shirts.

 I wonder if that statement still has any validity in this modern age.
 What was it, when it was said that if you are tired of London.
 Was it about the people.
 Was it about places of interest.
 Was it about the underground?
 Surely it could not have been about the playhouse theatres.

 While the theatre in London is truly spectacular and should not be missed, I personally believe Bangkok has a lot to offer.
 The theatre here is phenomenal.